 Emergency: An unexpected, often dangerous situation that generally poses a threat to safety, property, health, or even the environment; emergencies usually require swift intervention to mitigate damages, injuries, or even death.

-Encryption/Encrypted: Converting data or any information from a readable format into code to prevent unauthorized use or access.
+Encryption/Encrypted: Converting any information from a readable format into code to prevent unauthorized use or access.

 Ethernet: A system for connecting a limited number of computer systems on a local area network (LAN) with protocols in place for the sharing and transmission of information.

-Exterior camera: A security camera strategically placed to monitor and record activity on the exterior premises of a property.
+Exterior camera: A surveillance camera strategically placed to monitor and record activity on the exterior premises of a property.

 False alarm: An incorrect report of an emergency situation or notice of a serious occurrence that fails to happen.

-Field of view: The angle through which security cameras and sensors can see and detect motion.
+Field of view: The angle through which cameras and detectors can see and detect motion.

 Fire alarm: A device that detects and sounds a loud noise to warn in the event of fire.

-FireFighter: Sensor developed by Vivint Smart Home that listens to existing, interconnected smoke detectors in a home and sends a signal to 24/7 home security monitoring services when an alarm is sounded.
+FireFighter: Sensor developed by Vivint Smart Home that listens to existing, interconnected smoke detectors in a home and sends a signal to 24/7 home security supervising services when an alarm signal is sounded.

 Flood sensor: A sensor designed to detect and send notification of extreme shifts in moisture.